Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

-\textbf{Third Step:}\\ In order to distinguish conics that pass through $A,B$ and $L$ by the slope of incidence, let us blow up these three points, denoting respectively by $E_B$, $E_C$ and $E_L$ the corresponding exceptional divisors.
+\textbf{Third Step:}\\ In order to distinguish conics that pass through $B,C$ and $L$ by the slope of incidence, let us blow-up these three points, denoting respectively by $E_B$, $E_C$ and $E_L$ the exceptional divisors.
 In the following picture we denote into brackets the self-intersection number of any shown curve.

-\begin{lemma} Let us denote by $X$ this blow-up of $\P^2$ and by $P_1 ,P_2$ the intersection points between $E_A$ and the blue lines.
-There is a bijection between $(X\setminus E_A)\cup \{P_1,P_2\}$ and the set of marked conics in $\P^2$ passing through $A,B,C$ and with prescribed tangent $l$, with the exception that $P_1$ and $P_2$ defines the same marked conic.
-In particular $\overline{\mathfrak C}$ is isomorphic to the (singular) space obtained by the contraction of the $(-2)$-curve $E_A$ inside $X$. \end{lemma} \begin{proof} The first part follows by construction, recalling that the exceptional divisor $E_A$ represents the incidence slopes into $A$, but we are looking for conics incident in $A$ with the prescribed slope $l$.
-Finally points $P_1$ and $P_2$ induce the same marked conics, since we can exchange the two branches via an automorphism.
+\begin{lemma} Let us denote by $X$ the blowup of $\P^2$ shown in Picture \ref{p2blow} and by $P_1 ,P_2$ the intersection points between $E_A$ and the blue lines.
+There is a bijection between $(X\setminus E_A)\cup \{P_1,P_2\}$ and the set of marked conics in $\P^2$ passing through $A,B,C$ and with prescribed tangent $l$, with the exception that $P_1$ and $P_2$ define isomorphic marked conics.
+In particular $\overline{\mathfrak C}$ is isomorphic to the (singular) space obtained by the contraction of the $(-2)$-curve $E_A$ inside $X$. \end{lemma} \begin{proof} Recalling that the exceptional divisor $E_A$ represents the incidence slopes into $A$, the first part follows by construction since we only consider conics incident in $A$ with the prescribed slope $l$.
+Finally, the points $P_1$ and $P_2$ induce isomorphic marked conics, since we can exchange the two branches via an automorphism.
 As a consequence, we can contract $E_A$ to $P_1$ giving the thesis. \end{proof} We postpone to the next section the study of the stable nodal curve corresponding to points lying in the boundary components of $\overline{\mathfrak C}$.